-This page provides a synthetic image of a selected solar system object that approximates the telescopic view of the object as seen from the Earth at the specified date and time.
+This data service provides a synthetic image of a selected solar system object; the image approximates the telescopic view of the object as seen from the Earth at the specified date and time.
 Simply fill in the form below and click on the "Make Image" button at the end of the form.
 The solar system objects that you can choose are Mercury, Venus, the Moon, Mars, Jupiter, and the four Galilean satellites of Jupiter.
 An image can be produced for any date and time from year 1700 through year 2100 for any of the available objects.
 Specify Universal Time on the form.

 Be sure to check Notes on the Image, located after the form.